Teach English in Spain:

 BEDA Assistants working within Madrid are required to attend weekly courses at Comillas University, which are typically held on Fridays with an occasional Saturday thrown in to mess up your weekend.

-The classes are meant to be directly applicable to the classroom, such as lesson planning, classroom management, teaching methodology, etc. You’re also required to take Spanish classes unless you test out of them by proving you have a B1 level.
+The classes are meant to be directly applicable to the classroom and cover topics such as lesson planning, classroom management, teaching methodology, etc. You’re also required to take Spanish classes unless you test out of them by proving you have a B1 level.

 I never had to do these courses as I was placed outside of Madrid in the Canary Islands, but the general consensus I’ve heard through the grapevine is that while they’re a drag to go to, they’re reasonably helpful for newer teachers and a great place to meet new people.

 Comillas Courses: Outside of Madrid

 Assistants working outside of Madrid aren’t required to attend these courses (woohoo!), which was a big draw for me to ditch the capital and explore the islands instead.
 Auxiliares outside of Madrid are given access to a separate online course and are simply required to complete the online modules and travel to Madrid for a weekend in April to take two Cambridge Teaching exams each year they’re with the program.
 While a drag at the time, the certifications I earned during my four years with BEDA definitely helped my Spanish CV and my application for residency.

 The Good, The Bad & My Two Cents